• Home

 With the onset of COVID-19 and the suspension of face-to-face service delivery, good care planning processes have enabled service providers to respond to to the identified needs of their clients during this difficult time.
 With the return of face-to-face service delivery eminent, care planning plays an equally important role in understanding what has changed for clients and what they want and need from services.
 Vicki Bayly, Social Support Manage from BASScare shares their approach to care planning and how they managed the process.

 The ESDT celebrates the diversity of the EMR and actively supports our funded service providers to make their services inclusive and accessible for everyone.
-We acknowledge Aboriginal and Torres Strait Islander people as the traditional owners of country throughout Australia and pay respect to elders past, present and emerging.
+We acknowledge Aboriginal and Torres Strait Islander people as the traditional owners of country throughout Australia and offer respect to elders past, present and emerging.

-©ESDT Copyright 2021 None of the materials, content or intellectual property may be used or reproduced for commercial interests.
+©ESDT Copyright 2025 None of the materials, content or intellectual property may be used or reproduced for commercial interests.

 • Home

-• Inclusive Access & Person-Centred Practice
+• Person-Centred Practice

 • Wellness & Reablement